Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: R educed v ibronic m odel for t wo -d imensional e lectronic s pectra

-Fig.~\ref{Fig_RM_noise_abs_2D}(e) shows the transient of the other cross-peak R21 and its Fourier transformation.
+Supplementary Figure~\ref{Fig_RM_noise_abs_2D}e shows the transient of the other cross-peak R21 and its frequency spectrum.
 Contrary to the case of R12, the oscillation amplitudes of ground state signals, shown in red, are comparable to those of excited state signals at R21.
-We note that the ground state oscillations include multiple components with frequencies lower than $\sim 1600\,{\rm cm}^{-1}$, as the vibrational frequencies $\omega_k$ of underdamped intra-pigment modes considered in simulations are lower than $\sim 1600\,{\rm cm}^{-1}$ and the Huang-Rhys factors of these modes are of the order of 0.01, which are too small to induce ground state coherences at double vibrational frequencies $\omega_k+\omega_{k'}$.
-Note that the excited state signals at R21 include oscillatory components at $\Delta'\approx 1800\,{\rm cm}^{-1}$, which are not present in the ground state signals.
+We note that the ground state oscillations consist of multiple components with different frequencies lower than $\sim 1600\,{\rm cm}^{-1}$, as the vibrational frequencies $\omega_k$ of underdamped intra-pigment modes considered in simulations are lower than $\sim 1600\,{\rm cm}^{-1}$ and the Huang-Rhys factors of these modes are of the order of 0.01, which are too small to induce ground state coherences with double vibrational excitation frequencies $\omega_k+\omega_{k'}$.
+Note that the excited state signals at R21 include $\Delta'\approx 1800\,{\rm cm}^{-1}$ oscillations, which are absent in the ground state signals.

 Our 2D results demonstrate that long-lived 2D oscillations can be dominated by vibronic coherences even if the frequency of 2D oscillations is not near-resonant with the vibrational frequencies of underdamped modes, namely $\omega_k \lesssim 1600\,{\rm cm}^{-1}\ll\Delta'\approx 1800\,{\rm cm}^{-1}$.
 This implies that even if experimentally observed frequency of 2D oscillations is not matched to vibrational frequencies $\omega_k$ of intra-pigment modes observed in monomer experiments, there is possibility that the 2D oscillations originate from vibronic coherences induced by multi-mode mixing, rather than from purely electronic coherences~\cite{SMEngelScience2013}.
-In this work, we do not aim to compare our simulated results with experimental 2D spectra, as it requires absorption and 2D simulations of bacterial reaction centres, including the SP, and re-estimation of electronic parameters, as demonstrated for WSCP.